RezaAhmadi1102/International-Journal-of-Logistics-Research-and-Applications/README.md

-# journal of cleaner production
+# Computers & Industrial Engineering
 ## Developing an accelerated Benders decomposition-based heuristic for the optimal pesticides spraying scheduling problem by an UAV